 When docked, a green arc will indicate the current state of charge (SOC), showing steady green from the top of the disc to the current SOC.
 A small white arc travels back and forth between the two ends of the green arc.
-Light tower is off.
+Beacon blinks green (red if E-Stopped).